 825a, Advanced Practice in Early Care and School Health.
 1.0 credit hours.
 This seminar provides a forum for discussion and analysis of the advanced practice nursing (APN) role in early care and school settings from infancy through high school.
 Building on concepts and skills in primary care practice, the seminar explores the role of the APN in health promotion and disease management within early care and educational settings in coordination with other systems of care, such as primary and specialty care, and families.
 Topics specific to these settings include role development; models of health care delivery and consultation; care of children/adolescents with chronic illnesses and special health care needs; legal issues; and early care and educational system structure.
 Federal, state, and local legislation as well as policies governing health care in these settings are included.
-Required in the final year of study for all PNP students.
+Required in the final year of study for all pediatric nurse practitioner students.
 One hour per week for ten weeks, fall term.
-E. Gustafson, A. Crowley.
+A. Crowley.

 826a/b, Clinical Practice in School Health.
 1.5 credit hours per term.
 This clinical course is designed to provide an opportunity to develop an advanced practice nursing role in the school setting.
 Experience is in a school-based or early care clinic where the student provides primary and episodic care to the client population, participates in health education, as well as consults and collaborates with other health and education personnel in the school and community.
-Required for all pediatric nurse practitioner students (except those in the chronic illness concentration) in either fall or spring term.
-Four hours clinical practice per week.
-One hour clinical conference per week for five weeks.
-E. Gustafson.
+Required for all pediatric nurse practitioner students (one term only for students in the chronic illness concentration).
+Four and one-half hours of clinical practice per week.
+TBA.

 827a, Pathophysiology and Advanced Management of Chronic Health Conditions in Children and Adolescents.
 2 credit hours.
 This course focuses on the pathophysiology and advanced management of pediatric chronic health conditions across settings.
 Utilizing a systems approach, pathophysiology is reviewed, and selected prototype chronic conditions and their interventions and management are discussed.
 Required for all pediatric nurse practitioner students in the final year of specialization.
 Open to others with permission of the instructor.
 Two hours per week.
-S. Santacroce, M. Groth.
+S. Santacroce.